Are you vulnerable to union organizing?

 Any crisis communication management plan will include many ways to communicate with employees.
 It's wise to show leadership empathy in all communication – any digital communication tools, social media, podcasts, videos, written and face-to-face.
 Empathy means your leaders really listen to what the employees are saying about the crisis and their concerns and respond accordingly.
 Your leaders should have reached a level of emotional intelligence in which they are comfortable telling employees that feeling emotions are natural, and as a team, leaders and employees will work through the crisis.

-You can train your organization’s leaders on how to handle crisis communication with A Better Leader.
-In our lesson titled, “How To Communicate During a Crisis” we discuss the following:
+You can train your organization's leaders on how to implement crisis communication strategies with A Better Leader.
+In our lesson titled, "How To Communicate During a Crisis" we discuss the following:

 Preview the lesson here:

 Sign-up for a free demo of the full "Crisis Communication" - powerful & interactive training from A Better Leader.

 We'll email you a link to get scheduled.

 With over 25 years in the industry, and now as IRI's Director of Business Development, Jennifer has gained a unique perspective on what it takes to build a culture of engagement.
 By blending a deep understanding of labor and employee relations with powerful digital marketing knowledge, Jennifer has helped thousands of companies achieve behavioral change at a cultural level.